keunsoopark/k8s-instruct/k8s-official-tutorial/2-deploy-an-app.md

 ### In order for the new deployement to be accessible without using the proxy, a Service is required.

 \# All k8s APIs are hosted through the proxy, which means `kubectl version` is identical with
+(curl: to send url requests in command line.)
 `curl http://localhost:8001/version`

 \# Store pod names as environmental variable.